 Welcome to The Birds of Lundy website

 This website is a companion to the book The Birds of Lundy published in 2007.
 It aims to provide accessible updates to the text, with details of all notable sightings.
-This includes any information that adds significantly to our knowledge of the island’s commoner birds, as well as details of rare and unusual species recorded during the last seven years.
+This includes any information that adds significantly to our knowledge of the island’s commoner birds, as well as details of rare and unusual species recorded during the last ten years.

 Bird recording on Lundy